For a full list of Perimeter Fine Arts events,

 The Jazz Lab Band provides an environment for Perimeter students to study and perform the stylistic elements of jazz, including improvisation.

-The Perimeter College Chorale is a mixed-voice (male and female) ensemble that is open to all Perimeter students and faculty.
-The chorus sings a variety of styles of music in concerts on campus and throughout metro Atlanta.
+The Perimeter College Chorale is a mixed-voice (male and female) choral ensemble that is open to all Perimeter students and faculty.
+The Chorale sings a variety of styles of music in concerts on campus and throughout metro Atlanta.

 Founded in 2013 as a cornerstone element of the Atlanta Guitar Guild’s Education and Outreach program, the orchestra performs seasonal concerts of music on guitar in all of its stylistic variety.